banderson5-cloud/Data-Science-Profile/README.md

 •	Databases: PostgreSQL
 •	Tools: Jupyter Notebook, Git, GitHub, RMarkdown Projects

 1. Predicting Customer Churn
+2.
-o	Description: Developed a logistic regression model to predict which customers would churn from a telecommunications company. o	Technologies Used: R o	Repository Link <insert repository>
+o	Description: Developed a logistic regression model to predict which customers would churn from a telecommunications company.

+o	Technologies Used: R

+o	Repository Link: See the project named Predictive Modeling with Neural Networkd.rmd to see the details of the project.
 Education
 •	[Your University]
 o	[Degree/Major]